 Lecture Notes 6 - Respiratory System

-1. There will be four 100 point exams during the summer plus a comprehensive test.
+1. There will be four 100 point exams during fall semester plus a comprehensive test.
 The comprehensive test will be optional for most students, but must be taken by those who miss one of the first three exams.

-4. Review questions are available for each exam: Exam 1, Exam 2, Exam 3, Exam 4, & the Comprehensive Exam.
-Questions are based on material covered in lecture and in the text.
+5. Review questions are available for each exam: Exam 1, Exam 2, Exam 3, Exam 4, & the Comprehensive Exam.
+Questions are based on material covered both in lecture and the text.
 All exam questions will be based on these review questions.

 Grading: Grades will be assigned on the basis of 400 possible points.
 Final grades will be assigned as follows:

 Mid-term grade: Your grade at mid-term will be provided with your score on Exam 2.